Beyond scalar QED radiative corrections: the $\rho^{\pm}-\rho^0$ width difference, FSR corrections and their impact on $\Delta a_{\mu}^{\rm HVP, LO}[\tau]$: FSR corrections to

 We can study the behavior of radiative corrections for a varying mass of the decaying particle in the region of relevance to evaluate the contribution of the HVP to the muon $g-2$ ($2m_{\pi} \leq \sqrt{s} \leq 1.8$ GeV).

-As shown in \cite{Davier:2010fmf} (see also \cite{Castro:2024prg}) the final-state radiation effects FSR$(s)$ in $e^+e^- \to \pi^+\pi^-$ is one of the isospin breaking corrections to be applied to $\tau^- \to \pi^-\pi^0\nu_{\tau}$ data in order to predict the dominant HVP contribution to the muon $g-2$.
-The FSR$(s)$ factor was calculated long ago in Refs. \cite{Schwinger:2019zjk, Drees:1990te} in the sQED approximation.
-The radiative corrections for the $\rho^0 \to \pi^+\pi^-$ reported in Ref. \cite{Flores-Baez:2007vnd} should be the same as the FSR$(s)$ corrections of Refs. \cite{Schwinger:2019zjk, Drees:1990te} if one allows for a varying mass of the decaying $\rho^0$ meson.
-The method used in ref \cite{Flores-Baez:2007vnd} is different from the one used by Schwinger \cite{Schwinger:2019zjk} since we introduce a separation energy scale $\omega_0$ of soft and hard photons in the evaluation of the soft-divergent bremsstrahlung corrections.
+As shown in Ref. \cite{Davier:2010fmf} (see also Ref. \cite{Castro:2024prg}) the final-state radiation effects FSR$(s)$ in $e^+e^- \to \pi^+\pi^-$ is one of the isospin breaking corrections to be applied to $\tau^- \to \pi^-\pi^0\nu_{\tau}$ data in order to predict the dominant HVP contribution to the muon $g-2$.
+The FSR$(s)$ factor, accounting for $\gamma^*(s) \to \pi^+\pi^-(\gamma)$, was calculated long ago in Refs. \cite{Schwinger:2019zjk, Drees:1990te} in the sQED approximation.
+The radiative corrections for the $\rho^0 \to \pi^+\pi^-$ reported in Ref. \cite{Flores-Baez:2007vnd} should be the same as the FSR$(s)$ corrections of Refs. \cite{Schwinger:2019zjk, Drees:1990te} if one allows for a varying mass of the decaying $\rho^0$, namely, where $\delta_0(s)$ is given in Eq. (\ref{rc0p}) by replacing $m_{\rho^0}^2\to s $.
+The method used in Ref. \cite{Flores-Baez:2007vnd} is different from the one used by Schwinger \cite{Schwinger:2019zjk}, since we introduce an energy scale $\omega_0$ to separate soft and hard photons in the evaluation of real photon corrections.
 Also, our expressions are written in a different form given that the logarithms and di-logarithms functions depend upon different arguments.

 In Figure \ref{fsr}, we compare the $\delta_0(s)$ radiative corrections to $\rho^0 \to \pi^+\pi^-$ for a rho meson of mass $2m_{\pi} \leq \sqrt{s}\leq 1.8$ GeV as computed in \cite{Flores-Baez:2007vnd} (dotted-line) with the FSR$(s)$ corrections of Refs. \cite{Schwinger:2019zjk,Drees:1990te} (red dashed-line).
 Although both corrections were calculated with a different method and their expressions look different, the FSR corrections clearly give almost identical results\footnote{We use $\omega_0=0.5$ MeV in our results.
-The agreement is better for smaller values of the photon energy separation scale $\omega_0$. }, thus providing a useful check of our calculations in the sQED approximation.
+The agreement is better for smaller values of the photon energy separation scale $\omega_0$. }, thus providing a useful cros check of our calculations in the sQED approximation.

 In the same plot (Figure \ref{fsr}) we also display the $\delta_0(s)=$FSR$(s)-1$ correction calculated in the present work (blue solid-line) when the electromagnetic structure of the pions and rho mesons are taken into account via the VMD model.
 Structure-dependent effects are not large and contribute around $-30\%$ above $\sqrt{s}=1.2$ GeV.